As head of Resourcing at KPMG, Alison Driscoll was responsible for staffing approximately 1.6 million projects per year.

 What impact is there when resourcing budgets are under pressure?

 Whilst tools and systems, if in place, can help to drive a large part of the resourcing solution, there will always be an element of human interaction and oversight required.
-Without this human interaction, perhaps explaining why a person has been booked on a specific job and how this can help their career, or explaining why someone should move from the current engagement they are on in order to help another engagement that might be struggling due to lack of a specific skill set, people can feel as though they are just a number and employee engagement can dip.
+Without this human interaction, perhaps explaining why a person has been booked on a specific job and how this can help their career, or explaining why someone should move from the current engagement they are on to help another engagement that might be struggling due to lack of a specific skill set, people can feel as though they are just a number and employee engagement can dip.
 If a more junior person is doing the role and doesn’t have the benefit of coaching from a more experienced resource manager, then often they can struggle to push back effectively to the business which can see bad behaviours such as ringfencing staff creeping in.

 Why has resourcing historically been an underinvested area?